-The present therapeutic indication includes patients 2 years of age and older with seizures associated with Lennox-Gastaut syndrome.
+The present therapeutic indication includes patients 2 years of age and older with seizures associated with tuberous sclerosis.
 For each active ingredient, the calculation of the annual treatment costs is shown below for the least maintenance dose (children 2 years of age or the lowest age approved for the respective active ingredient) and the highest maintenance dose (adults).
 If an active ingredient is approved exclusively for adults, the minimum and maximum recommended maintenance doses are stated in the product information.

-The active ingredients felbamate and perampanel are only approved for patients 4 years of age and older according to the product information.
-The active ingredients oxcarbazepine, gabapentin and zonisamide are approved for patients 6 years of age and older.
+The active ingredient perampanel is approved for patients 4 years of age and older according to the product information.
+The active ingredients oxcarbazepine, gabapentin and zonisamide, on the contrary, are only approved for patients 6 years of age and older.
 Eslicarbazepine is approved for children over the age of six.
 The active ingredients cenobamate and pregabalin are only approved for adults.